 When you hone in on your ability to find choice, specific words, and when you work on the skills of effective storytelling and rhetoric, you improve your ability to think in general.
 Good writing yields great thinking!

-4. Creative Writing Fosters Empathy
+4. Why Learn Creative Writing: Empathy

 Reading and writing both rely on empathy, especially when it comes to being an effective workshop participant.
 When we read and write stories, we situate ourselves in the shoes of other people; when we read and write poetry, we let language navigate us through emotion.

 The importance of creative writing relies on empathy.
 We practice empathy whenever we listen to another person’s life story, when someone tells us about their day, and when we sit down with a client or work partner.
 When we write, we practice the ability to listen as well as to speak, making us more effective communicators and more compassionate human beings.

 In case you’re not convinced that a writing course is right for you, let’s clarify one more fact: creative writing is fun.
 Whether you’re in a fiction writing course, starting a memoir, crafting a poem, or writing for the silver screen, you’re creating new worlds and characters.
 In the sandbox of literature, you’re in control, and when you invest yourself into the craft of writing, something beautiful emerges.